guzzijason/ansible-role-sudoers-policed/README.md

 To-Do
 -------

-Support for more cloud environments' "cloud-init" user.
+Support for detecting additional cloud environments (besides openstack) in order to configure sudo privs for the cloud-init user.

 License
 -------